mddaniya1/Langchain-introduction/README.md

 # Langchain-introduction
-Here's a simple introduction for LangChain that you can use for a GitHub README:

----

-# LangChain

 LangChain is a powerful framework designed to build applications around large language models (LLMs).
 It helps in creating robust, scalable, and production-ready applications by combining multiple components like language models, data sources, APIs, and various computation resources into a cohesive workflow.

 ## Key Features